hipe/tmx/lib/skylab/headless/doc/issues/064-the-CLI-action-core-instance-methods-narrative.md

 way, but the reverse is not true.

-and in fact, the 'info' suite of methods would only exist as service methods (that is, part of our public API), since we would never ourselves emit 'info', only 'help' or 'error'. this is likewise true of any 'payload' suite we might build into this. in fact this might be smell to even be considering, because while support for variegated, semantic event 'channels' is an auxilliary facet
+and in fact, the 'info' suite of methods would only exist as service methods (that is, part of our public API), since we would never ourselves call_digraph_listeners 'info', only 'help' or 'error'. this is likewise true of any 'payload' suite we might build into this. in fact this might be smell to even be considering, because while support for variegated, semantic event 'channels' is an auxilliary facet